Home » Health Conditions » Viral Infections » Stomach Flu

 • Both infectious gastroenteritis and acute gastroenteritis can bring with them many symptoms that are uncomfortable and serious

-• attention is required if you experience symptoms of eosinophilic gastroenteritis.
+• Medical attention is required if you experience symptoms of eosinophilic gastroenteritis.
 Although rare, this condition can be very serious and requires medical attention

 • Below are some common symptoms related to gastroenteritis.
 As always, seek medical care if you experience any one symptom for more than 24-48 hours